-Under Article 13, foreign creditors have the same rights as creditors domiciled in the enacting State regarding the commencement of, and participation in, local proceeding regarding the debtor under the insolvency law of the enacting State.
-Also, the claim of a foreign creditor shall not be given a lower priority than that of a general unsecured claim solely because the holder of such claim is a foreign creditor.
+Foreign creditors have the same rights as creditors from the enacting state as to the commencement of and participation in local proceedings regarding the debtor under the insolvency law of the enacting State.
+Foreign creditors cannot be ranked lower than other creditors only because they are foreign creditors.